-It’s 2013 and still more than half the states require Nurse Practitioners and other advanced practices nurses (APN’s) to have a formal collaborative (and in some states supervisory) relationship with a physician.
+2013 2020 and still, more than half the states require Nurse Practitioners and other advanced practice nurses (APN’s) to have a formal collaborative (and in some states supervisory) relationship with a physician.
 While the Future of Nursing Report recommends removing barriers to full practice, it’s likely to be slow going.
 Thus, finding and working with one or more collaborating physicians is a reality for many of us.
 However, the “political” climate and regulations in many states make it challenging to do so.

 In a state where NPs must have collaboration in order to practice in either an employed or self-employed situation, the lack of a collaborator impedes the NPs ability to provide patient care and has forced the closure of more than one NP owned practice.
 Collaboration is not only short-sighted; it’s also costly and reduces a patient’s access to care.

 Because of these challenges, NPs have many questions regarding collaborating physicians (CP) including: